utkuc/Bil481HW1/README.md

 This program is basicly searching 2 string lists and returns true if BOTH string lists contain string in given range Instructions to Use:
 -Proceed to https://powerful-lowlands-45464.herokuapp.com/compute
--In Form 1: Type your strings and press enter for each string
+-In Form 1 and Form 2: Type your strings and press enter for each string
--In Form 2: Give your Lower Bound for String length
+-In Form 3: Give your Lower Bound for String length
--In Form 3: Give your Upper Bound for String Length
+-In Form 4: Give your Upper Bound for String Length